IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 > A link between two IP interfaces.

+PNC:

+> Provisioning Network Controller that provisions either the optical devices (O-PNC) or the packet devices (P-PNC).

+PNC-domain:

+> the set of devices provisioned by a single PNC instance.

 Cross-layer link:

 > An Ethernet link between an Ethernet interface on a router and an Ethernet interface on an optical NE.

-Intra-domain single-layer Ethernet link:
+Intra-PNC-domain Ethernet link:

-> An Ethernet link between between two Ethernet interfaces on physically adjacent routers that belong to the same P-PNC domain.
+> An Ethernet link between between two Ethernet interfaces on physically adjacent devices that belong to the same P-PNC domain.

-Intra-domain single-layer IP link:
+Intra-PNC-domain IP link:

-> An IP link supported by an intra-domain single-layer Ethernet link.
+> An IP link supported by a set of intra-PNC-domain Ethernet links.

-Inter-domain single-layer Ethernet link:
+Inter-PNC-domain Ethernet link:

-> An Ethernet link between between two Ethernet interfaces on physically adjacent routers which belong to different P-PNC domains.
+> An Ethernet link between between two Ethernet interfaces on physically adjacent devices which belong to different P-PNC domains.

-Inter-domain single-layer IP link:
+Inter-PNC-domain IP link:

-> An IP link supported by an inter-domain single-layer Ethernet link.
+> An IP link supported by at least one inter-PNC-domain Ethernet link.

 Intra-domain multi-layer Ethernet link: